Advocate

 Responded to the consultation on The Mayor’s Budget for 2023-24 here, highlighting the importance of effective marketing to London’s long-term prosperity.

-We continue to attend London and Partners’ Tourism Advisory Group, inputting and advising on London can continue to attract visitors.
+We continue to attend London and Partners’ Tourism Advisory Group, inputting and advising on how London can continue to attract visitors.

 Sustainability